anne75/UCSCX-IDTA-hw3/hw3 anne.md

 ```

-Give at most one measure per hour.
+*Crate a new data frame that would give at most one measure per hour.*

-There are 2 possibilities to do so, here they are and the result
+I can see 2 possibilities to do so, here they are and the result

 ```r
 perhour <- aggregate(temperature ~ hour + day + month + year, data = mynewdf,